How to Make a Potato Powered Light Bulb

 A little girl holding her hand over a lit light bulb, while laughing with her dad.

-A potato is not only food; they can also emit low currents of electricity.
+A potato is not only food; it can also emit low currents of electricity.
 Peter Cade / Getty Images

 Advertisement